HuyNguyenAu/WiiNunchuck/README.md

 # WiiNunchuck
 Python code to read data from the Wii Nunchuk.
 I have taken the code from Boeeerb[1] project Nunchuck/ [2], and adapted it to read data from the Wii Nunchuck with no encryption.
-Robert Eisele[3] has provided the project Fritzing/Nunchuk/[4] and documentation [5].
+Robert Eisele[3] has provided the project Fritzing/Nunchuk/[4] and documentation [5] to read data from the Wii Nunchuck with no encryption.

 ## References: